 One of the most famous objects in the sky, the Cassiopeia A supernova remnant, can be seen like never before, thanks to NASA's Chandra X-ray Observatory, and Brown University.
-A three-dimensional virtual reality (VR) with augmented reality (AR) version of the 3D data allows you to walk inside the leftovers from a massive stellar explosion, select the parts of the supernova remnant to engage with, and access short captions on what the materials are.
+A three-dimensional virtual reality (VR) with augmented reality (AR) version of the 3D data allows you to walk inside the debris from a massive stellar explosion, select the parts of the supernova remnant to engage with, and access short captions on what the materials are.

 This visualization shows that there are two main components to this supernova remnant: a spherical component in the outer parts of the remnant and a flattened (disk-like) component in the inner region.
 The spherical component consists of the outer layer of the star that exploded, probably made of helium and carbon.
 These layers drove a spherical blast wave into the diffuse gas surrounding the star.
-The flattened component — that astronomers were unable to map into 3-D prior to these observations — consists of the inner layers of the star.
+The flattened component — that astronomers were unable to map into 3-D prior to these recent observations — consists of the inner layers of the star.
 It is made from various heavier elements, not all shown in the visualization, such as oxygen, neon, silicon, sulphur, argon and iron.

 High-velocity plumes, or jets, of this material are shooting out from the explosion in the plane of the disk-like component mentioned above.
 Plumes of silicon appear in the northeast and southwest, while those of iron are seen in the southeast and north.
 These jets were already known and Doppler velocity measurements have been made for these structures, but their orientation and position with respect to the rest of the debris field had never been mapped before now.